 USM Anywhere AlienApps operate through a deployed Sensor and use APIs to integrate with the connected third-party technology.
 Select the Sensor that can access the integration endpoint.
 The HTTPS connections to the API will originate from this Sensor.

 - If the app is not already enabled, click Enable to activate the app for the sensor.

 Enter the connection information to access the API for your Cloudflare service.

 - Email: Enter the email for the Cloudflare user account to use for API authentication.

 - Cloudflare API Key: Click Change Cloudflare API Key and enter the API key value associated with that user account.

 - Click Save.

-The icon indicates that there is a problem with the connection.
-The MESSAGE column provides information about the issue.
-If this is the case, repeat the steps to fix the configuration or troubleshoot your Cloudflare connection.
+If the icon appears, there is a problem with the connection.
+The Message column provides information about the issue.
+Repeat the steps to fix the configuration or troubleshoot your Cloudflare connection.